Blog

 Who else wore No. 91 in SoCal sports history?
 Make a case for:

-After three Stanley Cups, a league MVP award, twice Hart Trophy recipient as the league’s best defensive forward and six All-Star seasons during his first 13 years with the Detroit Red Wings, a 33-year-old Fedorov came to Anaheim for a five-year, $40 million agreement (versus a four-year, $40 mil or five-year, $50 mil deal to stay in Detroit) to get more ice time in the shadow of Steve Yzerman.
-Fedorov had 40 goals and 554 assists in the bank already.
-The Russian star, one of the first to defect from his native country to join the NHL, had also helped his country to a silver medal in the ’98 Olympics and bronze in 2002.
-In Anaheim, he was reunited with Ducks GM Bryan Murray, his first NHL coach as the Ducks were coming off the first Stanley Cup Final appearance, but lost start left wing Paul Kariya as a free agent to Colorado.
+Best remembered: After winning three Stanley Cups, a league MVP award, tw0 Hart Trophies as the league’s best defensive forward and six All-Star seasons during his first 13 years with the Detroit Red Wings, the 33-year-old Fedorov came to Anaheim for a five-year, $40 million agreement, turning down a four-year, $40 million or five-year, $50 million deal to stay in Detroit, according to sources.
+Fedorov had 400 goals and 554 assists in the bank already.
+The Russian star was reunited in Anaheim with Ducks GM Bryan Murray, his first NHL coach, just as the Ducks were coming off their first Stanley Cup Final appearance and had lost star left wing Paul Kariya as a free agent to Colorado.
 Playing with Teemu Selanne and Scott Niedermayer, Fedorov led the Ducks in goals (31) and points (65) his first season, playing 80 games, but Anaheim missed the playoffs.
 After playing in five games into the 2005-06 season, the Ducks decided to trade him — to Columbus, for Tyler Wright and rookie Francois Beauchemin.
 The Ducks were already in a salary dump with the new NHL cap in place.
 Anaheim won the Stanley Cup the next season without him.
-And after an 18-year career (wearing No. 91 every season) that ended in Washington, Fedorov made it into the Hockey Hall of Fame in 2015, the first Russian to reach the 1,000-point plateau in league history (a feat he accomplished while with the Ducks), and the into the International Ice Hockey Federation Hall of Fame in 2016.
+And after an 18-year career (wearing No. 91 every season) that ended in Washington, Fedorov made it into the Hockey Hall of Fame in 2015 and into into the International Ice Hockey Federation Hall of Fame in 2016.

 Anyone else worth adding?